Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Success in removing YouTube ads via decrypted JSON responses

-With this new ability, we could even inject JavaScript into the main YouTube web page and subvert their JavaScript in a sort of ECMAScript arms race, possibly even leveraging some of the filters from uBlock Origin.
-However, we can hang our hats on this accomplishment for today.
+With this new capability, we could even inject JavaScript into the main YouTube page to subvert their code in an ECMAScript arms race—perhaps leveraging filters from uBlock Origin.
+For today, though, we can hang our hats on this accomplishment.

 Success: We can strip out ads from the JSON payload for YouTube web ads using a router.